Böhse Onkelz: Accusations of right-wing extremism

 The band has been accused—despite many protests—of extreme right-wing tendencies, with their 1981 song "Türken raus" cited as an example.
 This song was written during their punk phase, and the band says it was written as a reaction to a specific Turkish gang with whom they often fought.
 Critics claim that the song does not refer to a specific group, but demands that "all Turks have to go".
 The band contends that it was only an example of their primitive way of thinking at that time.
 The 1983 song "Deutschland den Deutschen" ("Germany For Germans") is also often mentioned; however, the band says that this song was also written in reaction to their experiences on the street.

 Another song from 1981, "SS-Staat" ("SS State") on Kill the Hippies – Oi!, is (according to the band) "a glaringly provocative anti-Nazi song".
 Due to poor recording quality, the line "SS-Staat im Staate, wir wollen's nicht erleben" ("SS state in the state, we don't want to experience it") can be misunderstood as "SS-Staat im Staate, wir wollen's mit erleben" ("SS state in the state, we want to experience it").

 "Türken raus" and "Deutschland den Deutschen" were never officially released; they were distributed by copying the demo tapes.
 Weidner said: "The lyrics were stupid, and of course there was never a release of this song; of course, there will be never such a release."

 The first two records of the band were released on the Rock-O-Rama label, during the mid 80's mostly known by releasing neonazi bands like Skrewdriver.

 The band has denied all right-wing accusations since 1985, and has written several songs against extremism, totalitarianism and racism.
-Later political songs promote independent opinion and oppose hate.
+Later political songs promote independent opinion and oppose hatred.